tcarlsen/dotfiles/README.md

 script/bootstrap
 ```

-To unstall all apps in the brewfile run `brew bundle` aswell.
+To install all apps in the brewfile run `brew bundle` aswell.

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.